iantimmis/llm-samplers/README.md

 # LLM Samplers

 A Python library for advanced LLM sampling techniques, providing a collection of sophisticated sampling methods for language models.
+This library is model-agnostic and works with any PyTorch-based language model that follows a simple interface.

 [![Documentation](https://img.shields.io/badge/docs-readthedocs-blue)](https://llm-samplers.readthedocs.io/)